That Foolish Young Man

 It’s sad really.
-Every day we are out there striving for happiness: searching, grabbing and clinging with all our might—and at the same time ignoring the one key question that can actually make us happier: What can I do for myself—right now?
+Every day we are out there striving for happiness: searching, grabbing and clinging with all our might—and at the same time ignoring the one question that can actually make us happier: What can I do for myself right now?

-The two all-important variations of that question: How can I take care of me, after I have made a bad mistake? & What can I do for me when it feels like I don’t deserve it?
+Two all-important variations of that question: How can I take care of me, right after I have made a bad mistake? & What can I do for me when it feels like I don’t deserve it?

 NOTE: It is easy to read a post like this, agree and move on with life unchanged.
 You deserve better.
 Decide now to change 1 situation in your life; for example, if you have a tendency to put off eating, choose 1 meal and commit to feeding yourself on time.

-And don’t worry; in the beginning, you might experience more negative feelings than usual; it is a natural resistance to change.
-No matter how successful you are, be persistent—because a better, happier life awaits.
+In the beginning, you might experience more negative feelings than usual; this is a natural resistance to change.
+Be persistent — a better, happier life awaits.

 ……….And this is for you: